markh-de/KiVar/README.md

 ##### Division of Resposibilities

-Component value and attributes are configured in "low-level" Aspect definitions directly in the native KiCad design files, while "top-level" Variants are configured independently in an external table.
+Component value and attributes are configured in _low-level_ Aspect definitions directly in the native KiCad design files, while _top-level_ Variants are configured independently in an external table.

 This makes it possible to divide the administration of each of these parts between different departments or editors, providing a _development_ and _management_ view: